Skip to content

 3. Intelligent Tracking Statuses Enables Both Total Visibility and Better Shipment Analytics.

 Imagine a world where supply chains had available every shipment status, from “Shipped” to “Delivered,” and this information was actionable to all intended receivers.
 Indeed, this data interoperability would revolutionize shipment analytics.
-Furthermore, if all supply chain partners could seamlessly exchange intelligent tracking status, shipping operations would become faster, response times quicker, and proactive supply chain actions the norm.
-Indeed, these scenarios demonstrate how intelligent tracking statuses can strengthen analytics and enhance decision-making.
-Thus, this ensures timely delivery of goods to their intended destinations as well as improving shipment analytics from forecasting through post-shipment analytics.
+Furthermore, if all supply chain partners could seamlessly exchange intelligent tracking status, shipping operations would become faster, response times quicker, less costs, and proactive supply chain actions the norm.
+Without a doubt, intelligent tracking statuses ensure the timely delivery of goods to their intended destinations as well as improving shipment analytics from forecasting through post-shipment analytics.
 So, what steps can we take to enable our systems to generate intelligent tracking statuses?

 a.
 First, Need to Unify Shipment Data Using a Universal Load ID.